phetsims/center-and-variability/doc/implementation-notes.md

 The PhET-iO instrumentation of this sim is relatively straightforward.
 As described in [Memory Management](#memory-management), everything in this sim is created at startup, and exists for the lifetime of the sim.
 So there is no sim-specific use of PhetioGroup or PhetioCapsule.
+See examples.md for examples of how to use the PhET-iO API.